-To be "salt of the earth and light of the world" is hard work for one's own cultivation and humanization of the world, as well as for the social shape of the Church and society.
-The "social structural change of the public" needs the orientation knowledge and the cultural formative power of the Christian tradition.
+To be "salt of the earth and light of the world" is hard work for one's own cultivation and humanization of the world, as well as for the social shape of the Church and society.203 The "social structural change of the public"204 needs the orientation knowledge and the cultural formative power205 of the Christian tradition.
 Public Theology serves as illuminating power and moral reasoning.
-Heinrich Bedford-Strohm speaks about Public Theology as communicative "pastoral", "discursive", "political-consultative" and "prophetical".
-The civil discourse is something like the 'beating heart' of society (Bert von den Brink), then the value orientations, on which it is based, can be understood as the oxygen without which this discourse would soon come to a standstill.
+Heinrich Bedford-Strohm speaks about Public Theology as communicative "pastoral", "discursive", "political-consultative" and "prophetical".206 "If civil discourse is something like the 'beating heart' of society (Bert von den Brink), then the value orientations, on which it is based, can be understood as the oxygen without which this discourse would soon come to a standstill.
 Places, such as churches, where they are reproduced again and again and continuously nurtured, would then be something like the lungs of society.
-Only in such places, where discourses also develop affective binding effects.
-Only in such places, where discourses also develop affective binding effects.
+Only in such places, where discourses also develop affective binding effects, consensuses, generated by argumentation, can develop action-motivating effects."207